Process Reference

 Source Url formats

-The following formats for the source
+The following formats for the source Url are available:

 - No "scheme" in the URI -->